-5 Low-Sugar Fruits You Don’t Have to Feel Guilty About Eating
+5 Low-Sugar Fruits You Won’t Feel Guilty About Eating

-Surely this summer favourite is loaded with sugar, considering how sweet it tastes, and should be avoided.
+This investigation all started with skepticism over watermelon.
+Surely this backyard barbecue favourite is loaded with sugar, considering how much it tastes like confection and, should thus be avoided.
 Right?
-Wrong.

-There was actual rejoice around our office when, upon googling, I found watermelon (and other melon) on a list of low-sugar fruit.
+There was actual rejoice around our office — back when we weren’t working from home, that is — when, upon Googling, I found watermelon (and other melon) on a list of low-sugar fruit.

-Limiting sugar — even in fruit — is good for your waistline, yes, but curbing those sweet calories can also help avoid a domino effect on your health.
+Limiting sugar — even in fruit — is good for your waistline, yes, but curbing those sweet calories can also help avoid a domino effect.
 Diets high in sugar can lead to obesity, which in turn can lead to chronic disease including Type 2 diabetes, cardiovascular disease and even cancer.

-But it’s not just how little sugar a fruit contains that makes it a better choice.
+But it’s not just how much vitamin C and how little sugar a fruit contains that makes it a better choice.

 “Plus, fruit contains lots of anti-oxidants and phytochemicals, which have been shown to minimize risk of cancer and promote cardiovascular health.
 And, they’ve got lots of water and vitamins and minerals.”

-Docherty recommends two to three servings of fruit a day and here’s her top five low-sugar picks.
+Docherty recommends a max of two to three servings of fruit a day and here’s her top five low-sugar picks.

 “Cantaloupe, honeydew and watermelon are all low in sugar and have high water content.”

-Of the three, watermelon has the least amount of sugar (5 grams) per serving (125 ml, cubed) and is also a good source of calcium (6 mg per same serving size).
+All thirst-quenching but of the three, watermelon has the least amount of sugar (5 grams) per serving (125 ml, cubed) and is also a good source of calcium (6 mg per same serving size) and contains 7 mg of vitamin C.

 “All berries are a great source of fibre and are very low in sugar.
 It’s the seeds that gives them their fibre.”

-Raspberries, in particular, contain the most fibre (4.2 grams) and only 3 grams of sugar per serving (125 ml).
+Raspberries, in particular, contain the most fibre (4.2 grams) and only 3 grams of sugar per serving (125 ml) along with 17 mg of vitamin C.

 3. Kiwi Fruit

-A late-summer favourite, this stone fruit has a little more sugar (roughly 8 grams per peach) and a little less fibre (1.9 grams) but it’s a good source of vitamin A (important for bone and tissue health) and beta carotene (some evidence suggests that it might slow cognitive decline).
+A late summer favourite, this stone fruit has a little more sugar (roughly 8 grams per peach) and a little less fibre (1.9 grams) but it’s a good source of vitamin A (important for bone and tissue health) and beta carotene (some evidence suggests that it might slow cognitive decline) and gives you 7 mg of vitamin C.

-We may not think of it as a fruit but it is and, as Docherty points out, “Avocado is very low in sugar (1 gram per half) and what makes it unique is that it contains unsaturated good fat (15 grams), and fibre (6.7 grams).”
+We may not think of it as a fruit but it is and half an avocado has a rather respectable 10 mg of vitamin C. Plus, as Docherty points out, “Avocado is very low in sugar (1 gram per half) and what makes it unique is that it contains unsaturated good fat (15 grams), and fibre (6.7 grams).”

 Incidentally, fat is a good pairing with fruit, says Docgerty.